Treatment Options

 Generally used in conjunction with other treatments, heat can be helpful in the alleviation of pain and moving Qi.
 This heat can take the form of a compress or lamp.

-- Free Consultation
+Free Consultation

 Not interested in hands-on treatment, but looking for some relief?
 You can schedule an online or in-person herbal consultation.
-Based on your TCM diagnosis and preferences, you will be prescribe pills, powders to mix with water, or raw herbs to make into tea. *An herbal consultation is included with a traditional acupuncture appointment.
+Based on your TCM diagnosis and preferences, you will be prescribed pills, powders to mix with water, or raw herbs to make into tea.

 Many people have experienced the benefits of cupping therapy for sore, tight muscles.
 A cupping appointment can be combined with a traditional acupuncture appointment or in-person herbal consultation.
-Sorry, we cannot currently do cupping during community-style acupuncture events.

 Frequently Asked Questions